US wholesale prices fell 0.2 percent in December

 Wholesale prices rose 2.5 percent in December from a year earlier, the same 12-month increase as in November.
 Excluding the volatile food and energy categories, core prices increased 2.7 percent.

+Not all those cost increases at the wholesale level are passed onto American shoppers.
+The consumer price index increased just 1.9 percent in December from a year earlier, the Labor Department said last week.

+The data indicates that inflation is mostly tame, despite steady economic growth and a very low unemployment rate.
+A strong economy can sometimes push up inflation, which then spurs the Federal Reserve to raise the short-term interest rate it controls in order to slow growth and keep prices in check.

-Federal Reserve Chairman Jerome Powell has said that recent muted inflation data have helped the Fed to be “patient” when it comes to raising short-term interest rates.
+Fed Chairman Jerome Powell has said the muted inflation figures have allowed the Fed to remain “patient” when it comes to its next interest rate hike.
+Fed policymakers have forecast two rate hikes this year, after lifting rates four times in 2018.

+But recent volatility in the financial markets and concerns about a slowing global economy have led many analysts to predict that Fed policymakers may hold off on lifting rates at all this year.

+The Fed’s preferred inflation gauge, a separate index tied to consumer purchases, has increased just 1.8 percent in the past year.
+That’s below the Fed’s inflation target of 2 percent.
+The Fed wants some inflation to guard against deflation, a damaging fall in prices and wages.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.